 Traditionally, Holland has had a large social rental housing sector.
 In the 1950s, owner occupants accounted for only 29% of the housing stock.

-More recently the government has been promoting home ownership, with remarkable results.
-Owner-occupancy rose to 42% by 1980, then to 55% by 2005.
+Then the government began promoting home ownership, with remarkable results.
+Owner-occupancy rose to 42% by 1980, then to 55% in 2005.
 Now about 60% of the total housing stock is owner-occupied.
 But in many major cities (Amsterdam, The Hague, Rotterdam, and Utrecht), about 50% of the housing stock is social housing.

 Homeowners receive favourable tax treatment.
 Aside from full income tax deductibility of mortgage interest payments; capital gains from rising house prices are also not taxed.
 However, this is partly offset by an annual imputed rental income tax, based on the property’s assessed value.

 The government provides home-ownership grants to low-income households.
 Many renters also receive direct government subsidies to keep their rent-to-income ratio within certain limits.

 The system is highly inefficient in terms of social objectives.
 It also reduces mobility both for owner-occupiers and renters.

-Out of the 57,703 total completed dwellings in 2011, about 39% were rented houses while 61% were owner occupied.
+Out of the 57,703 total completed dwellings in 2011 (latest figure available in CBS), about 39% were rented houses while 61% were owner occupied.
 A huge proportion of rented accommodation is owned and managed by housing corporations, which manage about 2.4 million dwellings.